Does your website have a clearly defined purpose? And if so, does your blog support that purpose unequivocally?

 Purpose starts with development — planning, designing, and building the blog.
 Every blog should be clear and easy to navigate.
 But including purpose in a blog’s development goes deeper.
 Here are some questions to consider:

-- Does the design (color scheme, layout, and graphics) complement the business’s offerings?
+- Is the design (color scheme, layout, and graphics) aligned with the brand, and does it complement the business’s offerings?

 - Does the content drive the visitor toward fulfilling the business’s goals?